Burmese Python Invasion In the Everglades

-What Makes The Invasion Of Pythons So Bad?
+What Makes The Invasion Of Burmese Pythons So Bad?

 The Everglades is home to tons of unique and fragile wildlife that is being killed off by Pythons.
 Ultimately, the presence of Pythons could lead to certain species becoming extinct.
 Of course, this goes against all of the conservation efforts put in place over the years.
 Pythons begin with small, easier to kill animals.
 Raccoons, rabbits, and rats are among the number one prey for the Pythons.
-But, older Pythons have been spotted killing larger prey.
-Deer, alligators, and more are also being affected by the invasive Burmese Python.
+But, older Pythons can kill larger prey.
+This affects deer, alligators, and more.
 Upwards of 100,000 pythons are thought to be in the Florida Everglades.
 For the most part, these Pythons are the offspring of pets that irresponsible owners released into the wild.
 These massive snakes can weigh up to 200 pounds, and have incredible strength that poses a threat to animals of all kinds.

-The Python Invasion Doesn’t End In The Everglades
+The Burmese Python Invasion Doesn’t End In The Everglades

 Experience The Everglades With Airboat Rides Fort Lauderdale